Western New York slammed with more than 5 feet of snow, triggering road closures and flight cancellations the weekend before Thanksgiving - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN Meteorologist Taylor Ward and CNN’s Rob Frehse, Steve Almasy and Nicole Grether contributed to this report.
+CNN Meteorologists Taylor Ward and Haley Brink and CNN’s Rob Frehse, Andy Rose, Steve Almasy and Nicole Grether contributed to this report.